Hi! My name is Nero N. I’m currently a CFA Charterholder.

 I’m a saver and an investor with one goal in mind: Financial Independence.

 I’m a firm advocate of the Core-Satellite Portfolio.
 The portfolio consists of passive investing at its core and active management in its satellites.
+This could include individual stock picking of undervalued stocks, riding the momentum of growth stocks.

 I don’t want to work a 9-5 job, 40+ hours a week, for the rest of my life.
 My parents are about to retire.
 They have a few years left.
 Afterwards they plan to do some traveling and see the world.
 I dream of doing the same, but I don’t think we should have to wait 30+ years until we retire in order to do so.
 I believe we can all achieve our dreams of being financially free and doing what we want if we apply a little more intelligent personal finance in our lives.